MariaProcopii/LFAF/reports/FIRST_LAB_REPORT.md

 - Type 2 Context-Free Grammar
 - Type 3 Regular Grammar

-Finite automata is a model which reads the string, one symbol per time and we need it to recognize the pattern.
+Finite automata is a model which reads the string, one symbol per time, and we need it to recognize the pattern.
 It will accept of reject the input string.
 It has a finite number of states.